Why Avenue Supermarts Stock is falling?3 min read

 Reasons behind recent fall in stock price of Avenue Supermarts

 In the past 15 days, Avenue Supermarts stock price has plummeted almost 10% from INR 2200 to INR 1970.
-In this blog, we will see the reasons for the recent stock price fall in Avenue Supermarts.
+Avenue Supermarts Ltd. share price has seen a huge downfall yet investors are positive on share price of dmart in near future.
+In this blog, we will see the reasons behind the fall in Avenue Supermarts share price.

 Why Avenue Supermarts is falling?

 1. Fully Mature Store closure in Aug’20 at Mira Road

 - Avenue Supermarts closed a fully mature store located at Mira Road in Aug’20 and converted it into a dark store, which can be further used as local fulfillment center, from where E-Commerce deliveries can be fulfilled.

 - This is for the first time since Avenue Supermart’s IPO that any store is closed.